Why is Pink Eye More Common In Winter?

 Pink eye is more common in the winter months.
-Get top tips for getting and spreading conjunctivitis.
+Get top tips for preventing conjunctivitis.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Parents of a child with bacterial or viral conjunctivitis should keep the child home from school or day care until the danger of being contagious is over.
+“If you’re a parent and your child has bacterial or viral conjunctivitis, it’s best to keep them home from school, day care or gathering with friends until the danger of being contagious is over,” he notes.